aerdman1/henryhowler/docs/Through the Decades/1980s-1/stories-5/letter-from-dan-to-chip.md

 Chip,

-This will be you, chip, except a cumber-bun instead of the vest.
+This will be you, except a cumber-bun instead of the vest.

 I specifically asked for a tux for you that would make you look good.